nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Saving window preferences
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by running the command: `java -jar DocTrack.jar`.<br>
        Expected: The most recent window size and location is retained.

 ### Adding a person